-- The final exam covers all material discussed in the course. - Final exam administer through Nexus and proctor through Zoom. - 3 hours duration.
+- The final exam covers all material discussed in the course. - Final exam will be administered through Nexus and proctor through Zoom. - 3 hours duration.

 Note: Students should contact the instructor as soon as possible if extenuating circumstances require missing an assignment, test, or examination.
 A medical certificate from a practicing physician may be required before any adjustments are considered.